 He knew the Greater World and the Forces at Play with the same Astuteness and Dedication.
 He was a wise man, which is to say, a Way-Man.
 He tracked REALITY.
 He was the fruit of a Journey that few take, and even fewer survive.
 He had traveled as well as studied, many, many trails of what is moving where, and how, and when, and with whom, and with what sort of consequences.
 He knew not only how to find HIS Way, but to track out the WAYS of what moved in the Field of His Attention.

 He had also been Undone and Remade repeatedly.
 He had grown outside the soft comforts of family, clannishness and home.
 His was a Greater Vision attained by LIVING and SEEING, not just by hatching pipe dreams in a mystified, dissociated mind.
 His Skills were Real and Honed.
-His mere Presence was a Testament to Being someone with Skills beyond the Pale.
+His Presence was a Testament to possessing Skills beyond the Pale.

 He showed the various Peoples of his Greater Homeland how they could forge their current skill sets, and transform their differences into an Alliance that would rival the empires of herd-like humans.
 The Alliance that Genghis Khan forged was something vastly different from the imperial armies of today.
 Empires crumbled and were overrun by warriors inspired by a vision utterly distinct from the machine-culture of chains of command.
 They were called by their love for their People and for their Peoples’ Continuance, and not by a fear of punishment and a desire for imperial plunder and greed.